CattyMeowy/swifticat.github.io/rules.md

 Use of profane language in a custom status:

-   - Member who had just joined the server: Warning, if they haven't changed their custom status they will be jailbanned until then.
+   - Member who had just joined the server: If they don't change their custom status they will be jailbanned until then.

    - Member who had changed it some time in the future: Jailban until change